 \subsection{One-body density evolution for a pulse with $\Omega<\omega$}

 The dynamical response of the bosonic bath and the impurities as captured by the corresponding density evolution is shown in Figs. \ref{Fig:Dens_0p2_1p2}, \ref{Fig:Dens_0p2_1p2_2} for some exemplary modulation frequencies of the impurity-medium pulse protocol of Eq. \eqref{protocol}.
 As we shall argue below the systems' response is significantly altered for modulation frequencies above ($\Omega>\omega$) and below ($\Omega<\omega$) the trapping frequency.
 First, we focus on the weak pulse case with $\Omega=0.05<\omega$, presented in Fig. \ref{Fig:Dens_0p2_1p2} (a)-(d).
-The dynamics within the MF approach [Fig. \ref{Fig:Dens_0p2_1p2} (a), (c)] can be divided into two temporal regimes; one where $g_{AB}(t)$ is modulated across the miscibility threshold (which occurs here at $g_{AB}=0.9789$) for $t\lesssim 157$ and the other for $t>157$, where $g^f_{AB}=1.2$ is constant and the mixture lies in its immiscible phase.
-For an illustration of the modulated impurity-medium interactions see the white solid line corresponding to $g_{AB}(t)$, whose peaks (valleys) lie in the miscible (immiscible) phase [Fig. \ref{Fig:Dens_0p2_1p2} (c), (d)].
-In particular the impurities density develops humps, which fill the dips of the bath due to the immiscible nature of the system [e.g. at $85<t<108$ in Fig. \ref{Fig:Dens_0p2_1p2} (c)], and diffusive patterns when the bosonic mixture lies in its miscible regime [e.g. at $117<t<138$ in Fig. \ref{Fig:Dens_0p2_1p2} (c)].
-When the modulation is terminated, i.e. $t>\frac{5\pi}{2\Omega}$, we observe the emission of two counter-propagating impurity density branches, which travel towards the edges of the bath cloud.
+The dynamics within the MF approach [Fig. \ref{Fig:Dens_0p2_1p2} (a), (b)] can be divided into two temporal regimes; one where $g_{AB}(t)$ is modulated across the miscibility threshold (which occurs here at $g_{AB}=0.9789$) for $t\lesssim 157$ and the other for $t>157$, where $g^f_{AB}=1.2$ is constant and the mixture lies in its immiscible phase.
+In the first regime the impurities and the bath develop simultaneously density humps and dips respectively when $g_{AB}(t)>1$ i.e. within the immiscible phase, see e.g. Fig. \ref{Fig:Dens_0p2_1p2} (b) at $85<t<108$.
+On the contrary, the impurities feature a diffusive behavior when the bosonic mixture lies in its miscible phase [e.g. at $117<t<138$ in Fig. \ref{Fig:Dens_0p2_1p2} (b)].
+As long as the modulation is terminated, i.e. $t>\frac{5\pi}{2\Omega}$, we observe the emission of two counter-propagating impurity density branches, which travel towards the edges of the bath cloud.
 At later evolution times $t>300$ (not shown here), these branches turn back and collide forming a density dip at the trap center.
 Accordingly, since $g^f_{AB}=1.2$, the bath density exhibits dips at the locations of the impurities branches as a result of the impurity-medium phase separation \cite{Mista1}, see Fig. \ref{Fig:Dens_0p2_1p2} (a).